High humidity levels in your home can cause a myriad of problems.

 From an air quality standpoint, it creates the perfect environment for mold growth, inviting diseases and bacteria to take hold.
 For those who suffer with asthma, allergies, and other respiratory conditions, this can pose quite a problem.

-A decent dehumidifier will reduce humidity levels, but is it possible to use it too much?
+Dehumidifiers are the most popular way to reduce home humidity levels, but is it possible to lower the humidity level too much?

 How a dehumidifier will perform in a room depends on the size and humidity level of the room.
 For instance, if you use a high-capacity dehumidifier in a small space, the air will become dry in a short period.